Life Transitions are hard and you never know what is around the corner in life!

-So overwhelmed and worried you’re either indecisive or start to make impulsive decisions, which leave you feeling doubtful that you even know what you are doing.
+So overwhelmed and worried you’re either indecisive or start to make impulsive decisions, which can leave you feeling doubtful that you even know what you are doing.
 Things start to feel out of control and unbearable.
-Everyone just reassures you that everybody feels like this in your situation, but seriously how do they really know.
+Everyone just reassures you that everybody feels like this in your situation, but seriously how do they really know?
 Right?

-But, that just isn’t your reality.
-Instead you are plagued with racing thoughts and a strong desire to control as much as you can.
-You keep grasping onto anything you possibly can to manage the chaotic feeling that surround you.
+Instead, you are plagued with racing thoughts and a strong desire to control as much as you can.
+You keep grasping onto anything you possibly can to manage the chaotic feeling that surrounds you.
 Fearing that this will all fall apart and then you will not have a clue of what to do.

-Transitions are hard!
+Life Transitions are hard!

-It’s as if they highjack your life while you are going through them.
+It’s as if they hijack your life while you are going through them.
 Exhausting you physically, mentally, and spiritually.
 And then when you finally overcome them they just disappear like they were never a thing.
-But they were there and they were real.

 Typically, when you finally get to the other side of that time period in your life you are left feeling numb and like a truck literally ran into you.
-All the emotional burden you carried during the transition collapses within you.
+All the emotional burden you carried during the life transitions collapses within you.
 You feel sad in a way, even though you think you should be happy because you got through it.

 No one should have to go through that alone!

-So, when you think this was a big mistake and that you should just take off and elope you will not hear the gasps of your family.
-Instead comforted by the kind words of your therapist, who tells you it’s not easy planning such an event, but hey eloping is always an option.
+So, when you think this was a big mistake and that you should just take off and elope – you will not hear the gasps of your family’s reactions.
+Instead, you will be comforted by the kind words of your therapist, who tells you it’s not easy planning such an event, but hey – eloping is always an option.

 You will have someone to talk you back into your rational thinking when the only way out seems to run away or disappear somehow.
 You feel less chaotic and are able to go with the flow.
-Minor hiccups in your plans will actually feel like minor hiccups, as opposed to the world ending crisis it did before therapy.
+Minor hiccups in your plans will actually feel like minor hiccups, as opposed to the world-ending crisis it did before therapy.

 You’re probably thinking but “I’m not depressed, I don’t need therapy.”

-You may not be depressed, but therapy is not just for those with depression, anxiety or other diagnosable mental illnesses.
+You may not be depressed, but therapy is not just for those with depression, anxiety, or other diagnosable mental illnesses.
 Counseling’s primary objective is to help promote and maintain change.
 Aren’t major life transitions all about change?